camel-ai/alpha-craft/README.md

 Milestone1: Task -> VLM Agent -> MCTS + OASIS world model -> Best actions (v0.1)

 **Please add the dependencies packages as GIT SUBMODULES for better management/ future update.**
+If you are having some modifications on the dependency repository, you can maintain a fork of the original repository and add the forked repository as a submodule.

 - [ ]  Milestone1:
     - [x]  Prepare a code base for VLM agent based on camel  @Wendong Fan @Roman Georgio